jackyin68/dccn-daemon/README.md

 Email field here is irrelevant, but is required to run the command for some reason.

-4. Deploy the application to Kubernetes using the configuration file in the `KubernetesConfigFiles` directory:
+4. Deploy the application to Kubernetes using the configuration file in the `kubernetes` directory:
 ```
 kubectl create -f deployment.yml
 ```